Updated: 2 days ago

 For many Swedes, Midsummer is the start of the annual holiday, which is earlier in Scandinavia than so many other places - we simply love the endless summer nights.
 Midsummer Eve is usually celebrated in the countryside, which means that everyone leaves town the day before, everything closes, and the city streets are almost deserted.
 Even Ikea closes the day after Midsummer.

 Midsummer is celebrated around the summer solstice, when the Nordic night is the very shortest.
-Midsummer's Eve in Sweden is always a Friday between 19 and 25 June.
-This year it is Friday 25th
+Midsummer's eve in 2022 in Sweden is Friday, June 25th

 The Flower Wreath